joelparkerhenderson/pgp-gpg-help/README.md

 ### Setup for macOS users

+Ensure your macOS is fully up to date:

+* Choose the Apple menu, then "About this Mac", then click the button "Software Update".

 Open the app “Terminal”.

 Check if you have the terminal tool “Homebrew” available by entering this: